It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

-It was a wet start to the day on a walk where I would once again be ticking off another section of the River Thames.
-Prior to this walk I had done four sections along the Thames Path, ticking off sections from the Thames Barrier to Hampton Court - with the last section walking being from Hampton Court to Richmond.
-Today I would be continuing on to Weybridge, and then turning off to follow the Wey Navigation to Byfleet.
+Prior to this walk I had done four sections along this route - ticking off sections from the Thames Barrier to Hampton Court - with the last section being from Hampton Court to Richmond.

-Initially I would be repeating the section from Kingston to Hampton Court I had walked previously, having made the decision to start this time from Kingston - as that offered the best chance to stop off and get something to eat on the way out.
+Initially I would be repeating the section from Kingston to Hampton Court I had walked previously, having made the decision to start this time from Kingston - purely as that offered the best chance to stop off and get something to eat on the way out.

 |

-Kingston Bridge in the rain |
+| Kingston Bridge in the rain |

-From Kingston Bridge, we are walking a long loop in the river heading past Surbiton (with Hampton Court Park to the north).
-Here the path is good and there is plenty of shelter under the trees as the last of the rain passes by, but it is not too long before the river starts to bend back round and head towards Hampton Court.
+Here the path is good, and there is plenty of shelter under the trees as the last of the rain passes by - but it is not too long before the river starts to bend back round, and head towards Hampton Court.

 |

-I have hidden the scaffolding behind the trees |
+| I have hidden the scaffolding behind the trees |

 |

-Molesey Lock |
+| Molesey Lock |

 |

-Looking at a fancy house from Hurst Park |
+| Looking at a fancy house |

-On the way, one of the notable features that stands out are the floating buildings that adorn this part of the Thames.
-The existence of these is somewhat puzzling, as the Thames generally encourages all traffic to keep moving - in an attempt to ensure that navigating boats are able to find places to moor - but these obviously aren't on the move.
-But since these have clearly been here for some time there must be some form of exemption for them, or they are just very good at paying the right bribes to the right people.
+The existence of these is somewhat puzzling, as the Thames generally encourages all traffic to keep moving - in an attempt to ensure that navigating boats are able to find places to moor - but these quite obviously aren't on the move.

 |

-Floating homes |
+| Floating homes |

-Next, it is on round to pass Platt's Eyot - which is one of the many islands on the Thames.
-These islands are mostly occupied by restaurants or cafes, but this one is a tad more industrial, and here as we start to leave Molesey and Hampton behind, we enter a quieter and less populated stretch of the Thames where many of the larger reservoirs can be found.
+These islands are mostly occupied by restaurants or cafes, but this one is a tad more industrial - and here as we start to leave Molesey and Hampton behind, we enter a quieter and less populated stretch of the Thames - where many of the larger reservoirs can be found.

-These reservoirs are not very visible from the ground, but are the dominant features on the map - with the Bessborough and Knight Reservoirs being completed in 1907 and the Queen Elizabeth II Reservoir following in 1962.
-The nearby Island Barn Reservoir (south of Molesey) was built in 1911.
-Alongside these we will be passing much more minor reservoirs, which sit closer to the river.
+These reservoirs are not very visible from the ground, but are the dominant features on the map - with the Bessborough and Knight Reservoirs being completed in 1907, and the Queen Elizabeth II Reservoir following in 1962.

 The ones we are passing are mere puddles, but even the larger Bessborough and Knight Reservoirs are pretty small compared to the king (or maybe I should say queen) of reservoirs - the Queen Elizabeth II Reservoir.
-While combined Bessborough and Knight hold 1.2 billion gallons of water, QEIIR holds 4.3 billion gallons, which is quite a lot of water.

 |

-Sudbury-on-Thames and Sudbury Lock (to the left) |
+| Sudbury-on-Thames and Sudbury Lock |

 |

-Sudbury Lock from the far side |
+| Sudbury Lock from the other side |

 |

-Walton Bridge |
+| Walton Bridge |

-I'll give Walton Bridge a bit of credit, as the nice high bridge definitely makes the area more pleasant than it otherwise would be - and this is in fact the sixth bridge to sit at this spot.
-The second was a rather nice stone affair that was painted by Turner and quite a few other artists over the years, but it collapsed in 1859 - to be followed by a series of increasingly ugly bridges - up until the current replacement, which arrived in 2013 (which was less ugly to be clear).
+The second was a rather nice stone affair that was even painted by Turner (and quite a few other artists), but it collapsed in 1859 - to be followed by a series of increasingly ugly bridges - until this bridge saved the day in 2013.

 |

-The second bridge (before Walton-on-Thames existed) |
+| The second bridge (before Walton-on-Thames even existed) |

 |

-Crossing over to Hamhaugh Island |
+| Crossing over to Hamhaugh Island |

 |

-Meeting the Wey at Thames Lock |
+| Meeting the Wey at Thames Lock |

 |

-The hut at Thames Lock with information boards - it smells of hay |
+| The hut at Thames Lock with information boards - it smells of hay |

-Having successfully joined the River Wey, the next task is to have a bit of a look at some of the larger houses that sit along the river at Weybridge.
-For a mere £2-3 million one of these riverside houses could by yours, but if like me you cannot afford that fee, you can at least take a look at them on your way past on this walk.
+For a mere £2-3 million one of these riverside houses could by yours, but if like me you cannot afford that fee, you can at least take a look at them, on your way past.

 |

-The River Wey |
+| The River Wey |

 |

-Fancy houses on the right |
+| Fancy houses on the right |

 From here it is a short run down to The Wey Bridge - which the super sleuth in me thinks may have something to do with the fact that the town here is called Weybridge.